oschonrock/hibp/README.md

 On a full 1Gbit/s connection this should take *under 5 minutes*.

-### Peformance with a small memory footprint
+### High peformance with a small memory footprint

 By deafult, this set of utilities uses a binary format to store and search the data.
+The orginal text records are about 45 bytes per password record, our binary format is 24 bytes, so storage requirements are almost halved (21GB currently).

-The orginal text records are a 40char SHA1 + ":" + an integer count + CR LF. *You always ouput the conventional text version as well, if you prefer.*
+*If you don't like the binary format, you always ouput the conventional text version as well.*

-With the binary format, storage requirements are almost halved (21GB currently).
-Searches become very efficient, if the binary data is sorted, because we can use random access binary search.
+Now that each record is a fixed width, and the records are maintained in a sorted order, searches become very efficient, because we can use random access binary search.
+There is an additional "table of contents" feature to reduce disk access further at the expense of (dy default, but tunable) 2MB of memory.

+The local http server component is both multi threaded and event loop driven for high efficiency.
+Even in a minimal configuration it should be more than sufficient to back almost any site.

 The in memory footprint of these utilities is also very small and measured - just a few megabytes.

 ### How

 These utilities are written in C++ and centre around a `flat_file` class to model the db.
 - mult threaded concurrency and parallelism is used in the downloader, the server and the sorter.
-- libcurl, libevent are used for the download
+- `libcurl`, `libevent` are used for the download
-- restinio is used for the local server
+- `restinio` is used for the local server, based on `ASIO` for efficient concurrency
-- libtbb is used for local sorting in parallel
+- libtbb is used for local sorting in `hibp-sort`

 ## Build environment and dependencies